seay28/datasharingframework.github.io/docs/src/v1.5.0/maintain/fhir/access-control.md

               - SEARCH
               - HISTORY
 ```
-The list of user roles above contains a single entry `example_read_only_role`, matching the user via a client certificate SHA-512 thumprint and assigning three DSF roles.
+The list of user roles above contains a single rule-entry `example_read_only_role`, matching the user via a client certificate SHA-512 thumprint and assigning three DSF roles.
+Any string can be used as the name for the rule-enty.

 ::: tip Certificate Thumbprints
 SHA-512 certificate thumbprints in HEX form `[a-f0-9]{128}` can be calculated using: